French Montana: 2011–2012: "Shot Caller" and New York takeover

-With French juggling between Atlanta and New York, his song "Shot Caller" from the Casino Life record would gain traction on New York radio beginning mid-2011.
-During an on-air interview with Fat Joe on DJ Green Lantern's "Invasion Radio" in October 2011, French would call in to praise close friend and fellow-Bronx rapper Fat Joe, revealing his role in helping to get "Shot Caller" on the airwaves.
-Fat Joe, whom he refers to as "big brother", praised French's work ethic and revealed that French had been receiving offers from several major labels.
+With Kharbouch juggling between Atlanta and New York, his song "Shot Caller" from the Casino Life record would gain traction on New York radio beginning mid-2011.
+During an on-air interview with Fat Joe on DJ Green Lantern's "Invasion Radio" in October 2011, Kharbouch would call in to praise close friend and fellow-Bronx rapper Fat Joe, revealing his role in helping to get "Shot Caller" on the airwaves.
+Fat Joe, whom he refers to as "big brother", praised Kharbouch's work ethic and revealed that Kharbouch had been receiving offers from several major labels.

 Jim Jones bottle-throwing incident

 On the night of August 5, 2011, Bronx-based rapper Fat Joe was slated to host Funkmaster Flex's birthday party at Webster Hall.
-During his performance, Fat Joe brought out French Montana to perform on stage.
+During his performance, Fat Joe brought out Kharbouch to perform on stage.
 Controversy erupted as Jim Jones and his entourage, who were reportedly on the adjacent balcony seats, began hurling bottles and glass at the performers.
-The following day, videos of the incident were uploaded online, depicting French and his entourage facing a barrage of glass and liquor on stage, as they continued performing his rendition of "Hard In Da Paint" while facing the mentioned balcony with the crowd chanting along to it.
+The following day, videos of the incident were uploaded online, depicting Kharbouch and his entourage facing a barrage of glass and liquor on stage, as they continued performing his rendition of "Hard In Da Paint" while facing the mentioned balcony with the crowd chanting along to it.
 Some of the members on stage hurled debris back towards the balcony, as Jones and his entourage eventually exited the premises.

 Collaborating with Diddy

-Fat Joe and Waka Flocka accompanied French Montana in his video shoot for "Shot Caller" later that month in August.
+Fat Joe and Waka Flocka accompanied Kharbouch in his video shoot for "Shot Caller" later that month in August.
 The song, which made reference to Diddy's 1997 hit "It's All About the Benjamins", would soon garner the interest of the Bad Boy mogul.
-On October 9, French announced Diddy and T.I. for the official remix to the song.
+On October 9, Kharbouch announced Diddy and T.I. for the official remix to the song.
 DJ Drama, who called it his favorite record, referred T.I. to jump on the remix.
 Although the T.I. feature never came to fruition, the remix was released on November 24, and featured rappers Diddy and Rick Ross.

-With "Shot Caller" already one of the most played tracks on New York radio, on stations such as Hot 97 and Power 105, French was slated to appear on the upcoming episode of BET's 106 & Park on December 6, where he would be debuting the music video and announcing the label he's signing with.
+With "Shot Caller" already one of the most played tracks on New York radio, on stations such as Hot 97 and Power 105, Kharbouch was slated to appear on the upcoming episode of BET's 106 & Park on December 6, where he would be debuting the music video and announcing the label he's signing with.
 Diddy would also appear that night as part of his "Bad Boy Takeover" campaign, whereon the two officially announced that French Montana had signed to Bad Boy Records.
 Between 2011 and 2012, "Shot Caller" had become one of the most added tracks on urban contemporary radio in the country.
 It was re-released as a single on January 10, and the music video for the remix was released in February 2012.
 A "NY Giants remix" premiered on Funkmaster Flex's radio show on January 6, celebrating the Giants' Super Bowl win against the Patriots the day before.